muzikbike/VanillaFixes/README.md

 * https://bugs.mojang.com/browse/MC-122701 - Sunflower heads are stretched
 * https://bugs.mojang.com/browse/MC-129108 - The back faces of cacti and redstone torches do not render even when it would be expected they would
 * https://bugs.mojang.com/browse/MC-137957 - Sandstone and red sandstone walls use the wrong texture for the top and bottom
-* https://bugs.mojang.com/browse/MC-155551 - Ladders, vines and rails float off of their supprot blocks a bit too much; inconsistent with redstone/lily pads
+* https://bugs.mojang.com/browse/MC-155551 - Ladders, vines and rails float off of their support blocks a bit too much; inconsistent with redstone/lily pads
 * https://bugs.mojang.com/browse/MC-162803 - Lily pads are rendered mirrored
 * https://bugs.mojang.com/browse/MC-169969 - Spawners do not have inside textures
 * https://bugs.mojang.com/browse/MC-171859 - Leaves do not have inside textures